subecho/KarmaChameleon/README.md

 OAuth settings
 - SLACK_SIGNING_SECRET; populated with the Signing Secret key found in the Slack App Basic Information settings.
-- KARMA_FILE_PATH; the path to which Karma Chameleon may create and maintain a JSON record of all karma.
+- `KARMA_FILE_PATH`: the path to which Karma Chameleon will create and maintain a JSON record of all karma.
 - PORT; port via which Karma Chameleon and Slack will communicate.
 This is optional and has a default value of 3000